hjoon0510/SmartSecretary/doc/README.md

 ```
-# OSS/ASLA: How to Record your Voice from the Microphone of USB Webcam
+# How to record your voice from microphone of USB webcam using ALSA

 * Record a voice
 ```bash